Student Visa

 After entering the country, you must visit the Immigration Office at your new place of residence within three months and apply for a residence permit there.
 To do so, you must (again) submit the documents mentioned above as well as, in principle, a police registration certificate and a rental agreement.
 The authorities will check your papers and then decide whether you must be issued a residence permit.

-A residence permit for the purpose of studying is usually issued for one to two years.
+A residence permit for the purpose of studying is usually issued for one to two years but not less than a year.
 If you cannot finish your studies within this period, your residence permit will often be extended.
-During your studies, you can work a total of 120 full days per year.

 A residence permit for student applicants is issued for nine months.
 During this time you are not allowed to work and have to find a place to study.